Landscape & Screening

-The landscape, stormwater management, and screening requirements established by this Article are intended to:
+The landscape and screening requirements established by this Article are intended to:

 A. Assist in the development of a sustainable New Orleans by encouraging sustainable practices for landscape design, construction and landscape maintenance.